 Low Porosity hair care

 Low porosity hair is more resistant to products so you can follow the below routine to make the product penetrate.

 - Use steam while deep conditioning or after oiling the hair.
 Steam helps to raise the cuticle and help to penetrate the product better.
 If you don’t have steamer then your can put a plastic cap and apply heat using a blow dryer or use a hot towel on the cap.

-- Use products that are rich in humectants like glycerine, propylene glycol etc. Humectants helps to retain the moisture inside the hair shaft.
+- Use products that are rich in humectants like glycerine, Sodium PCA etc. Humectants helps to retain the moisture inside the hair shaft.